-- types of handles and grip
+- Types of handles and grip

-- Opening width of handles
+- The opening width of the handles

-- Strength required to close the blades
+- The strength required to close the blades

-- overall size and weight
+- Overall size and weight

 Are Replacement Parts Available?

 If you opt to spend your cash along with the series pruning shears you then will not want to throw them out the moment something breaks or wears out.
 And believe me, something will break ultimately.
-Shears do effort and even the highest quality set will eventually break under the pressure of what it is expected to do.
+Shears do the effort and even the highest quality set will eventually break under the pressure of what it is expected to do.

 So this is the reason why one of the criteria we look at to get the best pruners is if spare parts are readily available.

 The fastening is a device that locks the pruning shears closed you should definitely in use, this not merely protects the blades from being damaged without in use, additionally, it is a significant safety feature which will keep the sharp blades safely closed.